 Students will perform a minimum of 100 hours of service during the period of the Practicum, 40 hours of which must be direct (i.e., face-to-face) service.
-At least half of those direct-contact hours (minimum 20) should involve individual counseling.

-Students are required to become student members of a professional counseling organization relevant to their field of study (e.g., the American Mental Health Counseling Association, American Counseling Association, American School Counselor Association) upon entering practicum.
-Students MUST show proof of personalized liability insurance offered through these organizations.
+Students are required to become student members of either the American Mental Health Counseling Association or the American Counseling Association upon entering practicum.
+Students MUST show proof of personalized liability insurance offered through either AMHCA or ACA.

-Fieldwork: The specific nature of students' counseling activity depends upon the nature of their field placement.
+1. Fieldwork: The specific nature of students' counseling activity depends upon the nature of their field placement.
 Due to their early stage of training, these counseling hours may include co-counseling with an experienced staff counselor at the field placement site.
-To participate in fieldwork, students must complete Positive Behavior Intervention & Supports (PBIS) Training, as well as any other site-mandated trainings.
-To do so, visit: https://inside.nku.edu/coehs/departments/teachered/undergraduate/PBISTraining.html
+Students will complete a minimum of 20 hours of individual counseling per semester in an approved field placement.